Log in

 Libraries welcome children, so get into the habit of using the library with your child.
 There are often story-telling sessions for children, so make the most of these.
 Bookshops encourage you to browse – and in the larger ones, you can even enjoy a coffee while your children look at the books!

-There are reading lists on our web site to interest everybody.
+There are reading lists and book reviews on our web site to interest everybody.
 Babies and toddlers love to hear their favourite stories over and over again – and woe betide you if you try to skip a page!
-The number of books for this age is limitless, but this list is just for starters…
+The number of books for this age is limitless, and the recommendations are just for starters…

-There are lists on our site for children from 5 to 11.
+There are lists and reviews on our site for children from 5 to 11.
 Remember, the ages are only approximate.
 The lists are only a guide to a small proportion of the fantastic range of books on offer to today's children.
 Hopefully, they will just give you a starting point to introduce your child to the magical world of books.
-These lists are for fiction books - there are also non-fiction lists (please see the right hand menu), as many children can be encouraged to read through non-fiction books.
+These lists are for fiction books - there are also non-fiction lists, as many children can be encouraged to read through non-fiction books.

 Reading list 4-6